 - In the third step—implementation—we translate the latest research insights into our daily practice.
 This step brings evidence-based advances to patients across our entire care network and integrates cutting-edge techniques into our medical teaching.
-By leveraging our reputation and innovation relationships, we are often able to share key discoveries nationally and internationally and improve health care beyond our system.
+By leveraging our reputation and innovation relationships, we are often able to share key discoveries nationally and internationally and improve health care beyond our system and into communities.
 Based on feedback from the implementation stage, we generate new ideas for improvement—and the cycle starts again.

 With more than $307 million in total annual extramural research funding in 2020, Wake Forest School of Medicine is committed to addressing the most challenging health care needs through research.
-Our academic learning health system leverages the strengths of our researchers and clinicians to expand knowledge and rapidly integrate medical advances into practice.
+Our academic learning health system leverages the strengths of our researchers and clinicians to expand knowledge and rapidly integrate medical advances into clinical practice and into community programs to eliminate health care disparities.
 Innovations originating at academic learning health systems ultimately benefit patients around the world, with the potential to save millions of lives.

 Traditionally, medical discoveries could often take quite a long time for implementation into medical practice.
 In 2017, we were the first medical school nationally to create a department dedicated to accelerating the adoption of evidence-based practices into real-world settings.
-Our growing Implementation Science program seeks to reduce the gap from research to implementation of medical and public health practice and policy.
+We also made investments to establish research centers in Biomedical Informatics, Healthcare Innovation, and Precision Medicine.
+These new resources enable us to reduce the gap from research to implementation of medical and public health practice and policy.
 We are also investing in our communities to improve social determinants of health and working closely with community leaders to co-design programs that take a holistic approach to improving health and well-being.

-“Being a learning health system creates a fertile environment for innovation and allows us to attract the best and brightest clinicians and scientists.” - Kristie Foley, PhD
+“Being an academic learning health system creates a fertile environment for innovation and allows us to attract the best and brightest clinicians and scientists." - Kristie Foley, PhD

 Transforming medical education